Buffalo Real Estate Attorney Handling Property Transactions For Over 30 Years

 The buyer should not depend on the examination of title by a lender’s attorney.
 The lender’s interest in the property is of a diminishing nature, as the mortgage or financial obligation is being reduced by each payment.
 Accordingly, the standard for such an examination may not be adequate to insure the purchaser against title defects upon resale of the property.

 When it is the responsibility of the seller to provide for an updated search and survey, our office will assist you in locating the original documents.
 This will often reduce the cost of updating the search or survey, considerably.
 When acting as the seller’s attorney, it is our responsibility to clear the title or correct problems or defects, which are detected by the title examination.
 This may include concerns that have arisen during the ownership of the property, such as bankruptcies, judgment liens, tax liens, and death proceedings.
 It may also include correcting defects in the chain of title existing prior to the seller acquiring same.
 This sometimes requires considerable attention and effort.

 If you have an upcoming real estate transaction, or are considering buying or selling property in Western New York, allow our experienced Buffalo real estate attorney to help.
 We have over 30 years of experience handling a variety of real estate transactions.
-Contact us today at (716) 833-8455 for a free consultation.
+Contact us today at (716) 833-8455 for a consultation.
 Let our experience work for you.